Aphasia therapy apps

 Disclaimer: The Stroke Association provides the details of other apps for information only.

-Inclusion on My Stroke Guide does not constitute a recommendation or endorsement.
+Inclusion on our website does not constitute a recommendation or endorsement.

 What is an app?